houshuang/blog/content/posts/2008-01-10-providing-multilingual-services-if-the-iranian-can-do-it.md

 It happened two of the three times that I crossed the Niagara/Buffalo border last year, so it cannot be such a rare occurrence.
-The first time I met him in the line at Toronto Bus Terminal, and elderly Chinese guy.
+The first time I met him in the line at Toronto Bus Terminal, an elderly Chinese guy.
 I chatted with him in Chinese, and he told me he’d lived in Canada for three years, but spoke almost no English.
 He was too old he said, if he learnt something one day, the next it was gone.
 He asked me if I could